dfkaye/simplegraph/README.md

 ---------------------

-What makes this implementation of the graph *simple* is that there is no concept of a *node* - that is, every graph contains edges which is an array of other *graphs*.
+What makes this implementation of the graph *simple* is that there is no concept of a *node* or node map.
+Rather, a graph instance contains an edges array of other graph instances.

+[13 DEC 13] *adding a root property, and some parent detail for re-assigning the root when attached or detached*

 travis
 ------